mntcloud/dotfiles/README.md

-# NOTE: GNU Emacs configuration is not complete
+# NOTE: GNU Emacs configuration is not completed
 # Dotfiles for desktop
 <img src="screenshot.png">